SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 It is necessary to wire your application logic to events through listeners to take appropriate action.
 The most important events are:

 *   `SessionEventCode.UP_NOTICE`: success connecting session to the Solace message router
+*   `SessionEventCode.CONNECT_FAILED_ERROR`: unable to connect to the Solace message router
 *   `SessionEventCode.DISCONNECTED`: session was disconnected from the Solace message router
 *   `SessionEventCode.SUBSCRIPTION_OK`: subscription to a topic was successfully created on the Solace message router